ICW1/icw1.github.io/_posts/2023-10-17-my-running-data-platform-0.md

 ---
 layout: post
 published: True
-title: My Running Data Platform - 0. the Reality of Data Science
+title: My Running Data Platform - 0.
+The Reality of Data Science
 ---

 ### The Reality of Data Science